Coursera Website Redesign

 Key Insights

-a.) differentiate between the "notes" and "transcriptions"
+a.) not only differentiate between the "notes" vs "transcriptions"

 Affinity Mapping